Can Justice sue formerly abusive owner – and win?

 An Oregon horse named Justice is suing his formerly abusive owner to recover costs of more than $100,000.
 Any funds awarded in the case would pay for the on-going medical needs of the rescued 8-year-old Quarter Horse cross.

-Specifically, Justice’s prior owner neglected, abused, and abandoned him allowing the gelding to become emaciated without food or water.
+Specifically, Justice’s prior owner neglected, abused, and abandoned him allowing the gelding to become emaciated due to a lack of food and water.
 Additionally, the horse suffers the permanent effects of frostbite, including a prolapsed penis.
 Documents state “Justice will likely eventually require surgical intervention in the form of a partial amputation of his penis.”

-The Animal Legal Defense Fund with legal assistance from the firm Lane Powell and the Law Office of Matt Hamity represent the horse in the civil case brought in the Circuit Court of Washington County.
+The Animal Legal Defense Fund represents the horse in the civil case brought in the Circuit Court of Washington County with the assistance of outside legal firms.
 The animal legal advocacy group says, if successful, the suit would establish that animals have a legal right to sue their abusers.

 Defendant Gwendolyn Vercher